-Compensation to Manager: The Manager and its affiliates will receive an Acquisition Fee equal to \$175,000, which will be paid on acquisition or during the project period.
+Compensation to Manager:

+The Manager and its affiliates will receive an Acquisition Fee equal to \$900,000, which will be paid during the construction period.
 The Manager and its affiliate will earn a Construction Management Fee of at least ten percent (10%) of the actual construction costs, payable over the construction period.
-Upon sale, the Manager and its affiliates will receive a disposition fee of six percent (6%) of the sale price of the subject property.
-(See "Summary of Compensation to the Manager and Affiliates.")
-Liability and Assessment: Subject to certain risks, after contributing cash to the Company equal to the face amount of the total number of Units purchased by him or her, no Member, without an amendment to the Operating Agreement, shall: (1) be required to lend any funds to the Company; (2) be required to make contributions to the capital of the Company in addition to his or her initial capital contribution; or (3) be liable for any of the debts of the Company over and above such contributions and any distributions.
+Upon sale, the Manager and its affiliates will receive a disposition fee of three percent (3%) of the sale price of each condominium (See "Summary of Compensation to the Manager and Affiliates.")

+Liability and Assessment:

+Subject to certain risks, after contributing cash to the Company equal to the face amount of the total number of Units purchased by him or her, no Member, without an amendment to the Operating Agreement, shall: (1) be required to lend any funds to the Company; (2) be required to make contributions to the capital of the Company in addition to his or her initial capital contribution; or (3) be liable for any of the debts of the Company over and above such contributions and any distributions.